 After completing this class, students should be able to:

-- apply ethical principles to a broad range of biomedical issues.
-Students will demonstrate this ability in short writing assignments and/or essay exams.
+- Apply ethical principles to a broad range of biomedical issues.

-- recognize and develop strategies for dealing with varying cultural perspectives on ethical issues through, for example, class discussions of cases involving intercultural interactions between patients and care providers.
+- Recognize and develop strategies for dealing with varying cultural perspectives on ethical issues.

-- evaluate arguments for and against proposed solutions to ethical dilemmas in the practice of medicine and biological research.
-Students will demonstrate this ability in writing and in class presentations and discussion.
+- Evaluate arguments for and against proposed solutions to ethical dilemmas in the practice of medicine and biological research.